swcarpentry/DEPRECATED-bc/teaching/01-intro.md

 root: ..
 title: Introduction
 ---
-Broadly speaking, teachers need three kinds of knowledge:
+Let's start by defining a few terms.
+The first is *educational psychology*, which is the study of how people learn.
+This touches on everything from the neuropsychology of perception and the mechanisms of memory to the sociology of school systems and the philosophical question of what we actually mean by "learning" (which turns out to be pretty complicated once you start looking beyond the standardized Western classroom).

+What we know about educational psychology constrains teaching, but doesn't dictate it.
+In particular,
+there are often several plausible approaches to teaching that are consistent with what we know about how brains learn.
+In order to decide between them, we need to explore *instructional design*, which is the study of how to create learning materials.
+If ed psych is science,
+ID is engineering:
+it's how understanding is put into practice.

+Another way of looking at what teachers (ought to) know divides knowledge into three parts:

 - *content knowledge*, such as the "what" of programming;
 - *general pedagogical knowledge*, i.e., an understanding of the psychology of learning; and
-- the *pedagogical content knowledge* that connects the two, which is things like when to teach the notion of a call stack and what examples to use when doing so.
+- the *pedagogical content knowledge* (PCK) that connects the two, which is things like when to teach the notion of a call stack and what examples to use when doing so.

-In this training course,
-we will assume you know enough about programming to teach it, and will talk about general pedagogical principles.
-We hope that this will help you make sense of the pedagogical content knowledge that is implicitly presented in everything that has come before.
+This training course will focus on general pedagogical knowledge, and will assume you know as much as you need to about basic programming (our content knowledge).
+We *wish* the course could include a lot more material on PCK than it does, but computing education lags 20-30 years behind fields like mathematics when it comes to assembling and organizing that.
+What Software Carpentry has is in [our teaching guide]({{page.root}}/novice/teaching/index.html);
+additions and corrections would be very welcome.

 ## What Does It Mean to Understand Computing?

-Our starting point is the most basic question of all: what are we trying to accomplish?
-What do we want people to understand when we're finished teaching?
+Our starting point is the most basic question of all: what do we want people to understand when we're finished teaching?
 "How to write a loop" and "how to fetch records from a database" are the practical skills we want them to be able to apply, but these aren't useful on their own.
-Without some higher-level understanding of what computing *is*, people will still be stuck in a tweak-and-pray world.
+Without some higher-level understanding of computing, people will still be stuck in a tweak-and-pray world.

 Most definitions of what it means to understanding computing aren't very useful.